Advanced Math Placement

 Advanced Math Placement:

-All third through seventh-grade students are considered for placement into Advanced Math.
+All third through sixth-grade students are considered for placement into Advanced Math.
 The Department of Student Learning reviews the scores from the NWEA Measures of Academic Progress (MAP) Math Assessment and Cognitive Abilities Test (CogAT) to determine the students who will be considered for Advanced Math.

 Advanced Math Placement Criteria:

 Advanced Math class placement is determined by evaluating the following criteria:

 - NWEA Math MAP Score: Arlington Heights District 25 administers NWEA MAP in winter and spring as a universal screener.
 For students in third through sixth grade, these tests are used to help determine placement into advanced classes.
 The higher of the two most recent test results are used.

 - CogAT Quantitative Score: Arlington Heights District 25 administers CogAT in the fall to all third and fifth-grade students as a universal screener.
 The most recent score is used when considering students for placement into advanced classes.
 Students new to the district in fourth through sixth-grade will also be administered CogAT in their first year.

 - Renzulli Scale for Advanced Math: Teachers in Arlington Heights District 25 complete the Renzulli Scale for students who score above the 85%ile on the Math MAP and/or above a 130 on the Quantitative CogAT assessment.
 The Renzulli Scale is used to gather information about the characteristics of students in the classroom.
 Students who have already qualified based on their performance on MAP and CogAT will not require a Renzulli Scale.